alihussainzada/BugHunterMethodology/webAppRecon/README.md

 # WebApp Recon

-In the recon process, we aim to map the application as most as possible.
+In the recon process, we aim to map the application as much as possible.
 In order to achieve this, various techniques shroud be used:

 - Google Dorks
 - GitHub, Bit bucket and etc searches